All Episodes

 Joining us now is Senator Marsha Blackburn.

-And anyone not told the communist Chinese it's not a nice way to talk to a lady.
+Has anyone not told the Communist Chinese it's not a nice way to talk to a lady?

-Um I know you're tough and you can handle it, and and uh, but I still don't like it.
+I know you're tough and you can handle it, but I still don't like it.

-And uh I'm a little annoyed because based on all of these foreign dealings, uh, nobody seems to want to ask the question what are the communist Chinese have on Hunter and Joe?
+And I'm a little annoyed because based on all these foreign dealings, nobody seems to want to ask the question: what do the communist Chinese have on Hunter and Joe?

 Because I think there could be a compromise situation here.